gaojunran/dotfiles/README.md

 This will install `chezmoi` and apply my dotfiles to your system.
 See more usages in [chezmoi](https://www.chezmoi.io/).

 ⚠️ My Nushell configs have tried their best to be compatible with Windows, macOS and Linux.
-However, I assume you have installed many cli tools in advance, otherwise you can't use many custom commands and aliases.
+However, I assume you have installed many cli tools in advance (see [here](https://github.com/gaojunran/dotfiles?tab=readme-ov-file#dependences-setup)), otherwise you can't use many custom commands and aliases.

 ## Nushell